If it's a record or a tape and I can play it - it's suitable.

 important: I can only work with what I'm given.

-it is not always possible to restore damaged audio to an acceptable quality.
+It is not always possible to restore damaged audio to an acceptable quality.

 As a general rule you should find the cleanest copy of the

-it can quickly become more expensive to treat a damaged record than to
+recording that you can.
+It can quickly become more expensive to treat a damaged record than to

-find a better, cleaner copy!
+find a better, cleaner copy.
 The results will also be better.

-A good example of what cannot be achieved: You can't get
+If it ain't there - it ain't worth worrying about.
+For example on older 78 RPM shellac discs; a good example of what cannot be achieved: You can't get

 frequencies back that were not recorded in the first place - however you